silvasouzaadriano/rocketseatbootcamp8/docs/README.md

               font-family: Arial, Helvetica, sans-serif;
             `;

-      ii - The content of css must be among ``
+      ii - The content of css must be among apostrophes ``

     c) It`s not necessary create new tags to perfom styles inside to current one.
 For instance: lets say we need add a tag small inside to Title one defined on item ii above.
 On this case we use the functionality styles chaining, which means add the tag small on index.js and then change the tag Title on styles.js to also contemplate the small configuration.
 In the end we would have something like that: